A SHORT HISTORY OF PRESIDENTIAL SEX There's no sex like presidential sex.

 Bill Clinton offered a caseful of cigars, a knee pad, a government job, and a carefully-bent penis to Monica Lewinsky.
 These inducements were meant to convince Monica to go beyond the call of duty for an intern working at the Oral Office (not a misprint).
 The liaisons preferably took place during Hillary's voluntary foreign expeditions when the president's commando wife fended off sniper fire in Bosnia.

 Hillary's sacrifice, and this is not in the history books, not yet, ended the Balkan Wars.
 Bill's offer to Monica was not history, bribery, or a campaign violation at the taxpayer's expense using other people's money and her lips.
 Not even if the money belonged to the taxpayers who paid for Bill's campaigns, cigars, knee pads, and interns.
-It was therefore, not a crime, just Oral Office sex with photos of Hillary courageously taking fire at the Sarajevo airport.
+It was therefore, not a crime, just Oral Office sex with photos of Hillary courageously taking fire at the Sarajevo airport on Bill's desk.
 And certainly, not an impeachable offense, even though it took place during the time that the president occupied the Oral Office.
 And mostly under his desk, which means no one saw the crime taking place.
 No crime, no offensive behavior, no impeachment.
 No wife.

-For on-the-record campaign violations with his hands in the cookie jar, and for failing to disclose donors to his campaign, Barack Obama had to pay a fine almost three times the sum Donald Trump paid two hookers to settle their extortion demands.
+For on-the-record, campaign violations with his hands in the cookie jar, and for failing to disclose donors to his campaign, Barack Obama had to pay a fine almost three times the sum Donald Trump paid two hookers to settle their extortion demands.
 Mostly to get them off his back.
 Or front.
 Whatever.
 The money didn't come from the campaign, and even if it did, it was not other people's money, even if it was.
 No crime, no birth certificate.
 No impeachment talk.

 Chuck Schumer volunteered not to pay a penalty for multiple campaign violations using other people's money while taking bribes under the table illegally funneled through a Boston law firm.
-This free ticket out of jail was explained to everyone's satisfaction.
+This free ticket-out-of-jail was explained to everyone's satisfaction.
 You see, the law firm, the campaign money, the campaign itself, Boston, and Chuck Schumer, were Democrats who don't commit crimes by committing violations of non-disclosure about from whom the money came, to whom it went, who were involved, and on which planet the alleged offenses took place with money not intended for campaigns.
 These allegations with the money of other people meant for Democrat's campaigns are not campaign violations when Democrats are playing in the campaign money sandbox.
 For Democrats it all amounted to no crime, no impeachment.
 And no wall.

-No one mentioned impeaching Beto, because the word impeachment exists in the Democrat lexicon only if the target happens to be a Republican.
+No one mentioned impeaching Beto, because the word impeachment exists in the Democrat lexicon only if the target happens to be Republican.
 More importantly, his first name appears to be Irish, and his last, Hispanic.
 Whatever.
 No one mentioned impeaching Beto Soros over campaign violations during the campaign or after the Irishman, or Hispanic, whatever, would have been seated as the state's second Irish-Hispanic senator.
 We can speculate that the reason is because Beto illegally used OPM, other people's money, and not his own money.
 No crime, no impeachment.
 And no wall.

-Aspiring presidential candidate John Edwards paid fines of over $1,000,000 (or about 9 times the money Trump allegedly paid Stormy Daniels and the Porn Lawyer Michael Avenati), for covering up Edward's unwanted baby and his extramarital sex life.
+Aspiring presidential candidate John Edwards paid fines of over $1,000,000 (or about 9 times the money Trump allegedly paid Stormy Daniels and the Creepy Porn Lawyer Michael Avenati), for covering up Edward's unwanted baby and his extramarital sex life.
 Edwards apparently used campaign money.
 In other words OPM, other people's money, to settle the conflict, divorce his wife, get more hair implants, hit on more future interns, and make of the baby a persona non grata.
 He understood the political implications and who was to blame: The entire affair was the baby's fault.

 The upside is, he paid a penalty that was nominally larger than the cost of his haircuts.
 However, Edwards' forgetfulness and inability to use perforated condoms properly was not a crime at the time, and Sandra Fluke was not yet a person of importance.
 Because Edwards probably used campaign money, or other people's money, to settle the claims against him, it was obvious he did not use his own money.
 No crime, no impeachment, no vasectomy.
 Just an expensive haircut and used condoms.
 And having good friends with money.